 See, I love 1 Corinthians 13:11, “When I was a child, I used to speak like a child, think like a child, reason like a child; but when I became a man, I did away with childish things.”
 And there’s that expectation that God has for us.
 He’s calling us to grow.

 B. Age alone does not produce maturity

-1 Timothy 4:11-12, Prescribe and teach these things.
-Let no one look down on your youthfulness, but rather in speech, conduct, love, faith and purity, show yourself an example of those who believe.
+Timothy is a great example, very young.
+Paul took him under his wing, mentored him, taught him, and he was entrusted with great responsibility even though he was young.
+See, he writes to Timothy.
+1Timothy 4:11-12, he writes, “Prescribe and teach these things.
+Let no one look down on your youthfulness, but rather in your speech, your conduct, your love, your faith, and your purity, show yourself to be an example of those who believe.”

 II.
 Press on to Maturity

 See, he’s telling us something very key.
 Notice in chapter 6:1 he says, “Press onto maturity.”
 Press, move on.
 He says, “Leave the elementary things.”
 Press on, move into deeper things.
 Deeper faith brings deeper living.
 Confidence in Christ, strength of faith, but you must press on to obtain it.

 How does that happen?
 Well, I think the picture of food is a good one.
 A baby longing for the pure milk takes in that milk, and that milk strengthens the baby.
 And then as that baby grows.
 Then that baby can start to handle soft foods or complicated softer foods, but that’s softer food strengthens the baby, and then that baby continues to grow, and then they go moving into vegetables, and the meat of things and they become strong and vibrant, and they’re growing, and they’re healthy.
 It’s a great picture, good analogy.